Earn your Initial Teaching License through the George Fox School of Education

 - Music Education (BA) (traditional Newberg campus program)

-- Elementary Education Degree Completion (BS) (part-time adult degree completion program in Portland, Salem, Oregon and Boise, Idaho)
+- Elementary Education Degree Completion (BS) (part-time adult degree completion program in Portland and Salem, Oregon)

 Graduate Education Programs